About the Master of Professional Accountancy Program

 I don’t have an undergraduate degree in accounting or business.
 Can I still apply to the UC Davis MPAc?

 The requirements to qualify for the MPAc program are:

 - Bachelor’s degree from an accredited institution

-- Successful completion of the following three courses, or their equivalents:
+- Successful completion of the following four courses, or their equivalents:

 - Introduction to Financial Accounting

 - Introduction to Managerial Accounting